trgreen731/CasinoAssistant/Notebook/TimGreen/README.md

 The individual progress report was completed today.
 All the information about my contributions to the project has been expressed.
 It does not need to be repeated here and instead can be found [here](https://github.com/trgreen731/OddsBooster/blob/master/Notebook/TimGreen/ProgressReport/TimothyGreenProgressReport.pdf).

 # 4/3/2022

-ESP-IDF
-* The MUC chosen has a set of API functions that can be loaded into Visual Studio Code and used to make the development process possible.
+* The ESP32 MCU chosen has a set of API functions (ESP-IDF) that can be loaded into Visual Studio Code and used to make the development process possible.
 The download instructions are found here https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/vscode-setup.html.
 * The first step in working with the code is to use the devkit to attempt to create a bluetooth connection.
 From some research, a BLE GATT server seems to be a good option
 	* The BLE GATT server has characteristics with corresponding values which can be updated by the server and retreived by the client
 	* The following esp produced example code is used to get started with the development of a gatt server https://github.com/espressif/esp-idf/tree/97fb98a91b308d4f4db54d6dd1644117607e9692/examples/bluetooth/bluedroid/ble/gatt_server